VDI vs. RDP vs. RDS: The Battle of Remote Desktop Solutions

 VDI vs. remote desktop has the advantage of segregating confidential data that increasing security.
 But it has a complex setup that requires IT professionals for deployment and maintenance.

-VDI is a combination of hardware, software, and network configuration that allows virtual desktops and virtual servers to be distributed to end-users.
+VDI is a combination of hardware, software, and network configuration that allows virtual desktops and virtual servers to be distributed to end-user computers.
 They can reach their virtual machine from anywhere on the network.

 READ